Welcome to today's edition of the Rush 24-7 podcast.

 Investigators are looking at two videos of the crash and looking for additional recordings and eyewitness testimony, now known as crowdsourcing.

-For those of you not in the tech lingo business, they're looking for crowdsourcing data that might be other people with their phones and other tech devices that might have videoed the incident from an angle that the authorities do not have.
+For those of you not in the tech lingo business, you're looking for crowdsourcing data that might be other people with their phones and other tech devices that might have videoed the incident from an angle that the authorities do not have.

 They're talking to other drivers.